Find Grad Schools

 15 Yearly Graduations

 The 2nd most popular school in the country for molecular biochemistry majors who are seeking their master's degree is University of California - Los Angeles.
 Each year, around 44,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 15 people received their master's degree in molecular biochemistry from UCLA.
-Around 70% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+About 67% of this group were women, and 42% were students from an underrepresented racial-ethnic group.

 #3